hydephp/action/docs/index.md

-# Build HydePHP Site GitHub Action
+# HydePHP Site Builder GitHub Action

 This GitHub Action builds and deploys the HydePHP project.
 It has the following inputs and outputs: